Front Desk (book): Challenges

 During the Banned Books Week of 2021, Front Desk was temporarily banned in the Plainedge Union Free School District, New York.
 According to Yang, a parent wrote a letter saying the book was being used to teach critical race theory to the students, as well as portraying police officers as racists.
 The book was not removed from the school's library, and was allowed again to be used for read aloud, but parents were given the possibility to opt-out their children from reading Front Desk.

 This was the second time the book was challenged, as it had previously been present in a list of banned books of the Central York High School alongside more than 300 other "anti-racist resources".
-This first ban was reversed in September 2021, almost an year after it begun.
+This first ban was reversed in September 2021, almost a year after it had begun.